-Pryor Field Regional airport, Decatur, AL!
+Pryor Field Regional Airport, Decatur, AL

-Pryor Field Regional Airport (KDCU, DCU), is a non-towered public use airfield located in Tanner, Alabama which is 3 miles NE of Decatur in Limestone County, Alabama.
-This field has one asphalt runway 18/36, (6,107′ x 100′) and has both AVGas and JetA.
-AVGas (110LL) is available as self-service 24/7.
-The DCU Pryor Flight Center is a full-service FBO (M-F: 7 a.m.-7 p.m.
-S-S: 8 a.m.-5 p.m.) and there are maintenance facilities on the field.
+The DCU Pryor Flight Center is a full-service FBO (M-F: 7 a.m.-7 p.m., S-S: 8 a.m.-5 p.m.), and there are maintenance facilities on the field.
 There is also a snooze room, showers, a crew lounge, a conference room, and WiFi.
 Please note: Inclement weather and holidays can alter hours of operation.
+Both AVGas and JetA are available, with AVGas (110LL) available as self-service 24/7.

 Where to go for the Finer Things!

-Pryor Regional Airport is one of the busiest general aviation airports in Alabama.
+Pryor Field Regional Airport is one of the busiest general aviation airports in Alabama.
 It’s known as the gateway to both North Alabama and the Tennessee Valley.
 The scenery is beautiful, and it’s definitely filled with finer things.

 First on the list, as the biggest drawing card, would be the U.S. Space and Rocket Center in nearby Huntsville.
 The Saturn V Rocket sits right out front; you literally can’t miss it.
 Every kid from 8 to 80 will be totally enthralled.
 From Space Camp for the kids to awesome simulators that will leave you wondering what you did yesterday.
 Yes, they can leave you physically sore!
 There really is something for everyone.